Get

 How to Prepare Your Dog for Rain

-When training your dog to enjoy rain, it’s important to start slowly and gradually expose them to wet conditions.
+When training your dog to enjoy rain, it’s vital to start slowly and gradually expose them to wet conditions.
 For example, you can start by taking your dog for short walks in light rain for about 5 to 10 minutes, gradually increasing the intensity and duration of the rain exposure over time.

 Person in Yellow Coat Holding White Dog